 Sometimes abundance is held back because we cling to things.
 Because we are unwilling to give that which we need, thinking there will be nothing left for us.
 But that is a false idea of provision…

 Remember when Jesus multiplied the loaves and fishes?

-He and His disciples could have kept the few loaves and fishes they had and been satisfied, afraid that they would not have enough left if they gave.
-Yet, Jesus and His disciples gave out of what, in the flesh, appeared to be a lack—Jesus had faith and understanding that it would be multiplied.
-And because they gave what they themselves needed, everyone there that day went from lack to surplus in an instant!
-Because that is how God’s economy works.
-If we obey, He supplies.
+Jesus and His disciples could have kept the few loaves and fishes they had and been satisfied, afraid that they would not have enough left if they gave.
+Yet, Jesus and His disciples gave out of what, in the natural, appeared to be a lack—Jesus had faith and understanding that it would be multiplied.
+And as they gave what they themselves needed, everyone there that day went from lack to surplus in an instant!
+Because that is how God’s economy works; if we are obedient to give what we are meant to, God supplies.

 We have a limited time to give and honor first-generation Holocaust survivors; and for each of us, this may look different.
 Maybe you live near a Holocaust survivor and can visit them and/or help answer some of their basic needs.
 Perhaps you can teach others about the events of the Holocaust and the importance of honoring Holocaust survivors.
 Or possibly, you can afford to donate to an organization that provides for first-generation Holocaust survivors, or that provides education so their stories are not forgotten?

 No matter what it is you are able to do—from prayers, to fellowship, to giving—it makes a difference.
 It honors a generation of warriors!
 And, in the process, it increases not just the measure by which you will be blessed… it increases your generosity, your understanding of honor, your kindness, and so much more!

 When you bless a generation of warriors, you in turn grow!

 You honor more than just Holocaust survivors and those who came before… you honor God!